danperryy/Python-ODB-Scan-Tool/README.rst

         print connection.query(c).value  # get and print value of sensor

-Here are a few of the currently supported commands (for a full list, see commands.py):

-(note: support for these commands will vary from car to car)
+Here are a few of the currently supported commands (note: support for these commands will vary from car to car):

 + Calculated Engine Load
 + Engine Coolant Temperature